ORGASME ANAL : on vous dit tout en 5 points clés

 • Insert it yourself (or guide your partner(s)) to keep control or reassure yourself.

-• Breathe deeply to relax the muscles.
+• Breathe deeply to relax your muscles.

-Never (force) yourself: pleasure comes with patience
+Never force (yourself gold others): pleasure comes with patience

-4. Stimulate adjacent erogenous zones
+4. Stimulating related erogenous zones

 Anal orgasm is often amplified by other caresses.